 The above constructions can be done for more general model categories than chain complexes over a field.
 But since we want to develop the techniques with an eye towards the intended applications, we deliberately reduce the generality.
 However, for a slight generalization that we need later on see Remark~\ref{remgendercoend}.

-\begin{example} For any $k$-algebra $A$ (by this we always mean an associative and unital $k$-algebra) the category $\star // A$ with one object whose endomorphisms are given by $A$ is a differential graded category, and a functor $\left( \star //A \right)^\op \otimes (\star // A) \to \Ch$ is a differential graded module $M$ over the enveloping algebra $A\e = A^\op \otimes A$ of $A$, i.e.\ an $A$-bimodule.
-Now the derived coend of $M$ over $\star //A$ is just given by the Hochschild chains for the algebra $A$ with coefficients in the $A\e$-module $M$ which we denote by $CH(A;M)$. \end{example}
+\begin{example} For any $k$-algebra $A$ (by this we always mean an associative and unital $k$-algebra), the category $\star // A$ with one object whose endomorphisms are given by $A$ is a differential graded category (in fact, a linear category in this case), and a functor $\left( \star //A \right)^\op \otimes (\star // A) \to \Ch$ is a differential graded module $M$ over the enveloping algebra $A\e = A^\op \otimes A$ of $A$, i.e.\ an $A$-bimodule.
+Now the homotopy coend of $M$ over $\star //A$ is just given by the Hochschild chains for the algebra $A$ with coefficients in the $A\e$-module $M$ which we denote by $CH(A;M)$. \end{example}

 \begin{remark} For a differential graded category $\cat{C}$ and a $\cat{C}$-bimodule $F:\cat{C}^\op \otimes \cat{C} \to \Ch$, we obtain a $\cat{C}^\op$-bimodule $F^\op:\cat{C}\otimes\cat{C}^\op \to \Ch$ by precomposition of $F$ with the flip map.
 Then by reading backwards the families of objects used for the definition of the bar construction of $F$, we obtain a reversal isomorphism $\lint^{X \in \cat{C}^\op} F^\op(X,X)\cong\lint^{X\in\cat{C}}F(X,X)$. \end{remark}